-Don’t Forget to Do This After Installing New Brake Pads!
+What Should You Do After Installing New Brake Pads?

 Brake pads are one of the most critical safety components of a vehicle.
 After installing new brake pads, it’s important to remember that the surface of the new pads is relatively flat, while the brake disc surface is not perfectly smooth.

-After replacing the brake pads, the first few hundred kilometers (or first few hundred miles) are extremely important.
+The first few hundred kilometers (or miles) after replacing the brake pads are extremely important.

 During this bedding-in period, drivers should avoid frequent hard braking and high-speed driving.
 Excessive heat buildup can cause uneven material transfer or improper mating between the brake pads and the disc surface.